natloose/TheMovieDB-API/README.md

 # themoviedb API

-Connects to TheMovieDB API v3 and requests information.
+Makes requests to the TheMovieDB API v3